nevzatseferoglu/fl-service/README.md

 ## ToDo

 - Change database in a way that it can manage more than one fl algorithm.
-That mean there will be more than one (server/clients) configuration.
+That mean there will be more than one (server/clients) configuration
-- Change database type to client/server arch.
+- Change database type to client/server arch
-- Update architecture diagram.
+- Update architecture diagram
-- Draw sequence diagram.
+- Draw sequence diagram
 - Documentation
+- Setting request path, query parameters validation rules